Lenkac/cloudmonitoring-system/prometheus/instruction.md

   #After that, we can deploy this project to our kubernetes group by the orders in the following.

-  #deploy the crd and namespace of prometheus
+  #deploy the crd and namespace of prometheus.
   input: kubectl create -f manifests/setup

   #deploy all the other components like alertmanager, adapter and so on.